theturboturnip/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 # NSg  W?
 NPrSg/ISg . .
 >
 #
 > First   it        marked out         a   race - course , in a   sort of circle , ( “ the exact shape
 # NSg/V/J NPrSg/ISg V/J    NSg/V/J/R/P D/P NSg  .
 NSg/V  .
-NPrSg/V/J/P D/P NSg  P  NSg/V  . . .
+P  D/P NSg  P  NSg/V  . . .
 D   J     NSg/V
 > doesn’t matter  , ” it        said , ) and then    all       the party were  placed along the course ,
 # V       NSg/V/J . .
 NPrSg/ISg V/J  . .
 V/C NSg/J/C NSg/I/J/C D   NSg/J NSg/V V      P     D   NSg    .
 > here    and there .
 There was no      “ One       , two , three , and away , ” but     they began running